emca-it/ITRS-Log-Analytics-7.x/13-Integration/13-Integration.md

 ## VMware Connector

-The Energy Logserver accepts logs from the VMware system using the VMware logstash pipeline.
+The ITRS Log Analytics accepts logs from the VMware system using the VMware logstash pipeline.

 We need set configuration in script following location: